mixailvelinov/ExpenseTracker/README.md

 # Expense Tracker
 **The application is live at [ExpenseTracker production](https://expensetracker-production-2afe.up.railway.app/)**

-Expense Tracker is a web app that acts ad a diary for your expenses.
+Expense Tracker is a Django web app that acts as a diary for your expenses.
 You can deposit, register expenses, create a wishlist and monitor your total expenses.
 Whenever you buy something from your wishlist, you can mark it as bought and the amount will be retraced from your total funds.

 ## Setup Instructions
 Follow these steps to run the project locally: